c0mmando/Hack-Liberty-Resources/hack-liberty-resources.md

 - [HodlHodl](https://hodlhodl.com/) - global peer to peer bitcoin trading platform

 ### **Peer to Peer Crypto Marketplaces and Freelancing**
-- [Bitejo](https://bitejo.com/) - a marketplace for advertising goods and services for Bitcoin and Monero
 - [TukanMarket](https://tukan.market/) - a bitcoin marketplace for advertising goods and services
 - [Bitcoin P2P Marketplace](https://t.me/bitcoinp2pmarketplace) - a bitcoin P2P marketplace telegram channel
 - [Monero Market](https://reddit.com/r/moneromarket) - a reddit marketplace for buying and selling items with Monero